Clear of HPV symptoms = Clear of virus?

 Human papillomavirus (HPV) is a sexually transmitted infection (STI) that can cause warts to appear on the genitals (and sometimes other parts of the body as well).
 The virus can also be present in the body with no symptoms at all (which is common with many STIs).
 More than 100 different strains of HPV exist and around 30 of them can be sexually transmitted to and from the genitals.
 Some of these 30+ strains are referred to as high-risk and can lead to cervical and anal dysplasia and/or cancer.
 Other HPV strains that are not likely to cause pre-cancerous or cancerous lesions are designated as low-risk.

 Because strains of the virus can be asymptomatic (meaning they cause no symptoms), health care providers generally focus on treating the lesions caused by the virus when/if they appear and looking out for warning signs of cervical and anal cancer.
 A test called a Pap smear helps a provider identify irregular and possibly dangerous cells on a woman's cervix.
-Fortunately, a new vaccine that can prevent HPV infection was approved by the FDA in 2006.
-The vaccine protects against four of the strains of HPV (including types 6 and 11, as well as types 16 and 18, which together cause 70 percent of cervical cancer).
-The vaccine is a series of three shots and currently recommended for females aged 9 to 26 years and males 9 to 21..
-Read more in the response to HPV vaccine.
-A second vaccine, approved by the FDA in 2009, protects only against types 16 and 18.
+Fortunately, there a several vaccines (approved by the Food and Drug Administration) that can prevent HPV infection.
+For more information on these vaccines, take a look at HPV vaccine for genital warts and cervical cancer in the Go Ask Alice! archives.

 If you're concerned about HPV, cervical, or anal cancer, and/or the general sexual health of you and/or your partner(s), a discussion with your health care provider would be the place to start.
-Students at Columba contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
-For more info on HPV, check out the Related Q&As listed below.
+For more info on HPV, check out the related Q&As.
 In the meantime, using condoms and other safer sex techniques can go a long way toward reducing the risk of STIs for you and your partner(s).

 Keeping on top of your sexual health can help keep you in tip-top shape in the bedroom.
 What incentive to keep yourself informed!